Ayush195/SSH_Key_Setup/README.md

    ![start the ssh-agent in the background](https://user-images.githubusercontent.com/73681489/98071147-c1c17a00-1e88-11eb-850b-b6a6c0584545.png)

     (2) Add your SSH private key to the ssh-agent.
-If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_rsa in the command with the name of your private key file.
+If you created your key with a different name, or if you are adding an existingkey that has a different name, replace id_rsa in the command with the name of your private key file.

     $ ssh-add ~/.ssh/id_rsa